vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **How it works**: Preserves local structure - similar points stay close together.

-**In this project**: Used to visualize latent space and embeddings.
+**In my experiments**: Used to visualize latent space and embeddings.

 **What it revealed**: Attacks and safe prompts completely overlapped.
 No clean separation.
+Beautiful visualizations of my failure.

+**Emotional impact**: Seeing the complete overlap in 2D made it viscerally clear why my approach wasn't working.
+Sometimes a picture is worth a thousand failed experiments.

 ---

 ### Threshold Tuning
 **What it is**: Adjusting the decision boundary between "attack" and "safe".

-**Process**:
+**My process**:
-1. Set target metrics (e.g., 5% FPR)
+1. Set target metrics (e.g., 5% FPR, 95% recall)
-2. Use validation data to find optimal threshold
+2. Use validation data to find optimal threshold via binary search
 3. Apply to test data
+4. Watch it fail

-**In this project**: Implemented binary search optimization.
+**In my experiments**: Implemented sophisticated binary search optimization.
+Algorithm worked perfectly.

-**Success**: Algorithm worked perfectly, found optimal thresholds on validation data.
+**Success**: Found optimal thresholds on validation data.
+Code executed flawlessly.

 **Failure**: Thresholds didn't generalize to test data due to distribution shift.
+All that tuning for nothing.

-**Lesson**: You can't tune away fundamental problems.
-If classes overlap, no threshold helps.
+**Painful lesson**: You can't tune away fundamental problems.
+If classes overlap or distributions shift, no threshold helps.
+I tuned the rearranged deck chairs while the Titanic (my accuracy) sank.

 ---

 ### Class Imbalance
 **What it is**: When one class has way more examples than another.

-**In this project**: Often more safe prompts than attacks (or vice versa).
+**In my experiments**: Often more safe prompts than attacks (or vice versa depending on dataset).

 **Problems**:
 - Model can achieve high accuracy by always predicting majority class
 - Metrics like accuracy become misleading

-**Solutions**:
+- I can look successful while being useless

+**Solutions I used**:
-- Use recall, precision, F1 instead of accuracy
+- Used recall, precision, F1 instead of accuracy
-- Balance training data (used in Ensemble)
+- Balanced training data in Ensemble
-- Focus on PR AUC over ROC AUC
+- Focused on PR AUC over ROC AUC

+**Lesson**: Never trust accuracy with imbalanced data.
+It will lie to you.

 ---

 ### Distribution Shift
 **What it is**: When test data looks different from training data.

-**In this project**:
+**In my experiments**:
 - **Length shift**: Test prompts much longer than training prompts
 - **Style shift**: Different attack patterns between datasets

-**Impact**: Thresholds tuned on training data became meaningless.
+**Impact on me**: Thresholds I carefully tuned on training data became meaningless.
+Validation metrics looked great, test metrics catastrophic.

-**Example**: Jailbreak test Mahalanobis distances 210× higher than threshold!
+**Example of pain**: Jailbreak test Mahalanobis distances were 210× higher than my threshold.
+Not "needs adjustment."
+Complete breakdown.

 **Lesson**: Statistical baselines assume consistent distributions.
-Real world doesn't cooperate.
+The real world doesn't cooperate.
+Your training data is probably not representative.
+Plan accordingly.

+**What I should've done**: Test on truly different data earlier.
+Validate assumptions before celebrating.

 ---